bergerhealer/TrainCarts/README.md

 <img src="https://wiki.traincarts.net/images/thumb/f/f9/Attachment_editor_wooden_car.png/800px-Attachment_editor_wooden_car.png" width="50%"/>

 #### Animations
 For custom ride enthusiasts, trains can be fully animated.
-This means you can have doors that open and close, carts that spin around, or even create theme park rides like ferris wheels, spinners and merry-go-rounds!
+This means you can have doors that open and close, carts that spin around, or even create theme park rides like Ferris wheels, spinners and merry-go-rounds!

 [<img width="560" height="315" src="https://raw.githubusercontent.com/bergerhealer/TrainCarts/master/misc/vid_thumb/animations.jpg">](https://www.youtube.com/watch?v=8Tlc5PO7VzE "Click to view video on YouTube")

 #### Demo Resource Pack
 <img src="https://raw.githubusercontent.com/bergerhealer/TrainCarts/master/misc/train_banner.png"/>

-Traincarts has a demo resource pack that you can download that includes a couple train and rollercoaster cart models.
+TrainCarts has a demo resource pack that you can download that includes a couple of train and rollercoaster cart models.
 You can already play around with these without having to delve into Blockbench yourself

 The locomotive and carriages were made by Nullblox.
 Maxi made the different color rollercoaster carts.